sigmer/portaldocs/portal-sdk/generated/design-patterns-controls-DropDown.md

 <a name="best-practices-don-t"></a>
 #### Don&#39;t
-* Don't use DropDown when there are 2-7 equally weighted options that the user needs to see, use RadioButtons or OptionsGroup instead.
+* Don't use DropDown when there are 2-7 equally weighted options that the user needs to see, use RadioButtons instead.